wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Qwen-Agent is an agent framework, hence here is my drop in advanced interface for Qwen-Agent.

 ### Features:
-- Optional Vulkan Llama.Cpp, twice as fast as OpenBlas (the OpenCL version), and it works on nVidia.
+- No requirement of, Ollama or LMStudio, models are accessed through llama.cpp pre-compiled binaries.
-- Developed for, Matisse CPU with 64GB and 8GB Artic Islands GPU, aiming for Qwen2 57B GGUF models, with GPU layers.
+- Optional Vulkan, reportedly twice as fast as OpenCL, and it works on nVidia, otherwise its all AMD.
-- Requirement/Llama.Cpp Install & Startup configuration, through Standalone Configurator Tool for pre-launch.
+- Standalone Configurator Tool, for pre-launch, Install & Setup, through, pip and webrequest and github

 ### Preview:
 - Dunno how I am going to show the main program, possibly get a image to text converter or resurrect my webspace, here is improvised content to demonstrate the concept...
 ```